microsoft/botframework-solutions/README.md

+# The Virtual Assistant template and samples have been replace by the [Enterprise Assistant Template](https://docs.microsoft.com/en-us/composer/templates/enterprise-assistant-overview) in [Bot Framework Composer](https://docs.microsoft.com/en-us/composer/introduction?tabs=v2x).
+All new projects should use this template instead.
+This repo will be archived and no longer actively supported on March 31, 2022.
+The existing assets will remain for reference but will no longer be available in the Visual Studio Marketplace or NuGet repository.

+# Questions regarding the Enterprise Assistant Template and/or migration support can be directed to the [BotFramework-Components](https://github.com/microsoft/botframework-components) or [BotFramework-Composer](https://github.com/Microsoft/BotFramework-Composer) repositories.

 ![Bot Framework Solutions](/docs/assets/images/bot_framework_solutions_header.png)

 This repository is the home for a set of templates and solutions to help build conversational experiences using [Azure Bot Service](https://aka.ms/azurebotservice) and [Bot Framework](https://botframework.com).